KonstantinTomashevich/Kan/unit/render_pipeline_language/readme.md

   high level concept of materials.
 - `set_object` is advised for data unique for scene object, but when binding is rarely changed.
 For example, object may store its data in its own uniform buffer and update this buffer without changing descriptor set.
-- `set_instanced` is advised for data that is unique for every scene object and which binding changing every frame.
+- `set_unstable` is advised for data that is unique for every scene object and which binding changing every frame.
   For example, instanced parameter buffers might technically change every frame.

 Any set keyword inside declaration syntax is called `set_prefix` below.